GSA/digitalgov.gov/content/posts/2015-10-05-the-content-corner-content-management-system-considerations.md

   - The Content Corner
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Process-of-creating-site-Process-coding-and-programming-Design-and-programming-enotmaks-iStock-Thinkstock-464986388.jpg" alt="Graphic illustration of a machine that processes pieces of content and produces a web page." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Process-of-creating-site-Process-coding-and-programming-Design-and-programming-enotmaks-iStock-Thinkstock-464986388.jpg" alt="Graphic illustration of a machine that processes pieces of content and produces a web page." %}

 These days you couldn’t be faulted for thinking your content management system (CMS) choices are limited to two open source systems and maybe an enterprise-level offering that no one uses anymore.
 And while it&#8217;s true that for the public sector the [popular open source options](https://www.WHATEVER/resources/content-management-systems-used-by-government-agencies/) are extremely attractive from a cost standpoint, if nothing else, the CMS marketplace is as full of options as it ever has been.
 So whether you are shopping around for a new system or looking to revamp your current one, there are [a variety of items that need to be considered](https://www.WHATEVER/2013/10/30/content-management-systems-toolkit/) as you examine your CMS options.